inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ### Subjects (0-n)

-!!! warning "Work in progress"
-    This field may change after work done on controlled vocabulary management is completed during December 2020.

 Subject, keyword, classification code, or key phrase describing the resource.

 This field is compatible with *6.
 Subject* in DataCite.